-Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants monthly samples.
+Maximum residual disinfectant level goal: The level of a drinking water disinfectant below which there is no known or (MRDLG) expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants evidence that addition of a disinfectant is necessary for control of microbial contaminants monthly samples.